-On October 13, 2022, the Company and the NTPC announced the signing of a Memorandum of Understanding ("MOU") outlining the process of negotiating future power supply from the Taltson hydroelectric grid and power purchase agreements.
+On October 13, 2022, the Company and the NTPC announced the signing of a MOU outlining the process of negotiating future power supply from the Taltson hydroelectric grid and power purchase agreements.

 The MOU will allow both parties to explore, discuss and establish mutually agreeable arrangements through which NTPC can supply and sell hydroelectric power and how Osisko Metals can purchase this electricity and any related services for use at the Pine Point Project site.